 Each Friday, we share three topical longreads in our Weekend Reader newsletter.
 This week, LionsRoar.com editorial director Rod Meade Sperry reflects on his many years as a beginning meditator.
 Sign up here to receive the Weekend Reader in your inbox.

-After shooting Norman Fischer’s segment for the Lion’s Roar Embrace Change Summit — which you can (and really should!) join for free by signing up here — I spoke with the Zen teacher for a bit longer, and we recalled our first meeting.
+Not too long ago I was speaking the Zen teacher Norman Fischer, and we recalled our first meeting.
 I’d been at this Buddhism stuff for a good while, he noted.
 It’s true: it’s been two decades.
 And yet, I feel like a perpetual beginner.

 The late Shunryu Suzuki Roshi enjoined us to keep a “beginner’s mind” for, “In the beginner’s mind there are many possibilities, but in the expert’s there are few.”
 Such a mind will of course serve you well, but that’s not quite what I’m talking about.
 I’m talking more about feeling like a “failure” when it comes to meditation practice.
 Now, that’s something I’m an expert in!